 Mental Health Month

+Throughout the month of May, people from Riverside and across California will come together to spread awareness about the importance of mental health.
 Every year millions of Americans face living with a mental illness.
 In fact, half of us will experience a mental health challenge over the course of our lives.
 But with treatment and support, a full and satisfying life in recovery is possible.
-In response to the current pandemic, perhaps now, more than ever, we need one another.
 Join us in expressing your support this May, and all year long, by bringing awareness to the importance of mental health.

-Link Up and find support here, or call the CARES Line at (800) 499-3008 to be connected to mental health services.
+Link Up and find support here, or call the Helpline at (951) 686-HELP to be connected to mental health services.

 Watch this video to find answers to mental health questions.

+There are many ways to help a friend or family member who is experiencing mental health challenges.
+Don’t be afraid to Speak Up and start the conversation.
 Community members who reach out for support and treatment, can recover from a mental health challenge and get better, but the unfortunate truth is that stigma and discrimination often times get in the way of people reaching out for support.
 One in five adults experiences a mental illness in any given year.
 However, it takes an average of 6 to 8 years from onset of symptoms of a mental health challenge before people reach out for help.
-You can do your part to reduce stigma about mental illness by speaking up, talking openly and showing compassion for those with mental illness.
-Express your support adding the mental health month cover images to your social media profiles, as well as displaying these cute lime green ribbon stickers with your Instagram stories.
+You can do your part to reduce stigma about mental illness by speaking up, talking openly, and showing compassion for those experiencing mental illness.

-The It’s Up to Us campaign developed a free mental wellness kit to help give your mind the break it deserves.
-Learn more and sign up to receive your own here.
+The It’s Up to Us campaign developed a downloadable mental wellness kit to help give your mind the break it deserves.
+Learn more and download the kit here.

 Mental Wellness Kit: